PaulZC/IridiumSBD/README.md

 - _clearBuffers(ISBD_CLEAR_MT)_ will clear the MT buffer
 - _clearBuffers(ISBD_CLEAR_BOTH)_ will clear both buffers

-The library also includes Pull Requests [#14](https://github.com/mikalhart/IridiumSBD/pull/14) and [#21](https://github.com/mikalhart/IridiumSBD/pull/21).
+The library also includes Pull Requests [#14 Get IMEI](https://github.com/mikalhart/IridiumSBD/pull/14) and [#21 header import guards](https://github.com/mikalhart/IridiumSBD/pull/21).
 There are new serial and I2C examples for _getIMEI_.

-Also included is the correction for Issue [#12](https://github.com/mikalhart/IridiumSBD/issues/12).
+Also included is a correction for Issue [#12 weak diagnostics](https://github.com/mikalhart/IridiumSBD/issues/12).

 ## License